phel-lang/phel-lang/Readme.md

 > composer test-core
 ```

+### Architecture Decision Record (ADR)

+These helps us to bring more structure to our code.
+However, the most important thing with ADRs or RFCs is the process
+on how they are created, discussed, processed and so forth.
+Just adding ADR file will not make a difference.
+Additionally, we need a way to track if all ADRs are full filled when new code is added or changed.

+#### Adding an ADR Process

+- An ADR or RFC can be proposed with an issue.
+- The issue is the place to discuss everything.
+- The result of the issue can be an ADR file (under the [adrs](./adrs) directory), but also just as CS Fixer rule to check then during CI.

 ### Build the documentation

 The documentation is build with [Zola](https://www.getzola.org/).
 To build and serve the documentation on a local machine, run: